DARTH-git/darthpack/README.md

 8. Either download the repository or clone it.
 9. Open the RStudio project `darthpack.Rproj`.
 10. In RStudio, load all the functions from the repository by typing `devtools::load_all(".")`
-11. Run all the decision modeling modules in the analysis folder.
+11. Run all the decision modeling modules in the 'analysis' folder.

 Use repository as coding template
 ---------------------------------